HarshithaSolai/vue-search-app/README.md

 Additional Features that I implemented :
 - Filter option to filter the topics to be searched
+- Filter option 'All' to search in all the topics and displays the mix of search result topics
+- Handling various scenarios like enabling the search button only when user types more than 3 characters
+- Showing Transition State like loading, error and no data scenarios

 ### Non-Functional Requirements
 - Responsive & Mobile friendly